 - Blood in urine

+Are you experiencing pain while urinating or an increased urge to urinate?
+Urethritis might be the reason.
 Urethritis occurs when your urethra becomes inflamed.
-This may be experienced as a result of a bacterial infection, genital injuries or irritation from soap or detergent amongst other things .
+This may be experienced as a result of a bacterial infection, genital injuries, or irritation from soap or detergent amongst other things .

 Symptoms of urethritis include: